Back in the day, VW's were everywhere and finding a decent used one for sale was no

 is selling the car.
 To install a new clutch, the engine has to be removed from the vehicle,

-and eventhough that sounds terminal, in a VW it s a pretty straightforward procedure
+and even though that sounds like a huge undertaking, in a VW it's a pretty straightforward procedure

 that you could do yourself